soggo/xScrpr/README.md

 - **Your Twitter login** - Either cookies or username/password
 - **Airtable account** (optional) - For organized data storage

+## How It Works - The Flow

+The system follows a specific sequence when running:

+1. **Regular DMs First** - Checks your normal direct message conversations
+2. **Message Requests Second** - Then processes message requests from people you don't follow
+3. **AI Analysis** - Each message gets analyzed by Google's Gemini AI for business opportunities
+4. **Data Organization** - Results are saved to organized JSON files
+5. **Airtable Upload** - If configured, data automatically uploads to your Airtable

+This two-step approach (DMs → Message Requests) ensures you capture all potential business inquiries systematically.

 ## How to Set Up

 ### Option 1: Automatic Setup (Recommended)